 Key Verse related to Pope Boniface

 “Let us trust in Him who has placed this burden upon us.
 What we cannot bear, let us bear with the help of Christ.
 For He is all-powerful, and He tells us: ‘My yoke is easy, and my burden light.”Saint Boniface

 What’s the meaning of Boniface?

-He was consecrated as if he were bishop for the suburb of Rome, and thus directly linked to the pope, to whom he took an oath of obedience.
-At that time, even in the civil sector, the oath of allegiance or vassalage took to the superior was binding until death, and everything the vassal accomplished belonged to the one to whom he had sworn allegiance.
+He was consecrated as if he were bishop for the suburb of Rome and thus directly linked to the pope, to whom he took an oath of obedience.
+At that time, even in the civil sector, the pledge of allegiance or vassalage taken to the superior was binding until death.
+Everything the vassal accomplished belonged to the one to whom he had sworn allegiance to.
 If the king’s vassal was also a bishop B, which was very common for that time B, he was bound to the king by oath.

 After receiving his name as a maker of good things, Boniface, while training recruits of local young men in the monasteries, succeeded in obtaining help both in money and in human potential from his native land, and Anglo-Saxon missionaries, men and women, settled in the many monasteries he founded, spreading faith and culture everywhere.